-In addition to the two turbines, the CVOW project calls for a power cable to bring the clean energy to land.
+Foundations for the two, 6-megawatt turbines were installed in May while the wind turbines are scheduled to be installed in June, 27 miles off the coast of Virginia Beach.
+In addition to the turbines, the CVOW project calls for a power cable to bring the clean energy to land.
 It will be buried under the seabed for much of its length but will ultimately come ashore through a 1,000-meter conduit installed under the beach.

-Dominion Energy expects to finish all this work and begin harnessing offshore wind energy by late 2020.
+Dominion Energy expects to finish all this work and begin harnessing offshore wind energy in the fall of 2020.

 Commercial Offshore Wind Plans